pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 }
 ```

-The Configuration for this new `ext-departures` includes the type of the Data Object, the expected schema, the base url from where we can fetch the departures, the number of retries, a list of query parameters and timeout options.
+The Configuration for this new `ext-departures` includes the type of the DataObject, the expected schema, the base url from where we can fetch the departures from, the number of retries, a list of query parameters and timeout options.
 To have more flexibility, we can now configure the query parameters as options instead defining them in the query string.
 The connection timeout corresponds to the time we wait until the connection is established and the read timeout equals the time we wait until the webservice responds after the request has been submitted.
 If the request cannot be answered in the times configured, we try to automatically resend the request.
 How many times a failed request will be resend, is controlled by the `nRetry` parameter.

 :::warning
 For the *begin* and *end* you should **not** choose an interval that is larger than a week.
 Otherwise, the webservice will not respond.
-As the configuration must be as unix timestamp, have a look at this [website](https://www.unixtimestamp.com/).
+The configuration expects unix timestamps, if you don't know what that means, have a look at this [website](https://www.unixtimestamp.com/).
 :::

 Note that we changed the type to `CustomWebserviceDataObject`.